Q. How many birds do you have at the Rescue?

 - During the summer you should bring sunscreen and bug repellent, as this is the great outdoors.

 - If you would like to bring a gift for the birds, they always enjoy new perches.
-The rough surface plastic ones are best, in all sizes.
+The rough surface concrete ones are best, in all sizes.

 Q. Is there anything I can’t bring?